vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### SetAuthority
-Transfers authority over a token or an account to another address.
+Updates the authority of a mint or token account.
+Use this to transfer or delegate control securely.

 ```rust
 use pinocchio::{